 Non-Healing Wounds or Ulcers

 These account for 70% to 90% of non-healing wounds or non-healing ulcers.
-Mostly occurring in elderly patients, they are believed to come about as a result of valve failure of the valves in the blood vessels.
+Mostly occurring in elderly patients, they are believed to come about as a result of valve failure or diseased valves in the vascular system.
 These valves are responsible for preventing the backflow of blood as it passes through them.
-When blood backflows, nutrient and oxygen-rich blood is hindered from reaching the tissue that is attempting to heal.
+When blood flows backwards, nutrient and oxygen-rich blood is hindered from reaching the tissue that is attempting to heal in the legs and feet.

 These ulcers are brought on by restricted blood flow to certain regions of the body due to the persistent and prolonged application of pressure upon them.
 It is seen most commonly among patients with full or partial paralysis and those who are bedridden for extended periods.